anityagan9urde/Bank-Customer-Analysis-and-Churn-Prediction/README.md

 - I've done this analysis on a Kaggle Dataset which is available here: https://www.kaggle.com/shrutimechlearn/churn-modelling
 - The dataset is a Bank Customer dataset with target values showing if that customer has left the bank or closed their accounts.
 - **Features:**
-  - CustomerId: Unique Ids for bank customer identification
+  - *CustomerId*: Unique Ids for bank customer identification
-  - Surname: Customer's last name
+  - *Surname*: Customer's last name
-  - CreditScore: Credit score of the customer
+  - *CreditScore*: Credit score of the customer
-  - Geography: The country from which the customer belongs
+  - *Geography*: The country from which the customer belongs
-  - Gender: Male or Female
+  - *Gender*: Male or Female
-  - Age: Age of the customer
+  - *Age*: Age of the customer
-  - Tenure: Number of years for which the customer has been with the bank
+  - *Tenure*: Number of years for which the customer has been with the bank
-  - Balance: Bank balance of the customer
+  - *Balance*: Bank balance of the customer
-  - NumOfProducts: Number of bank products the customer is utilising
+  - *NumOfProducts*: Number of bank products the customer is utilising
-  - HasCrCard: Binary Flag for whether the customer holds a credit card with the bank or not
+  - *HasCrCard*: Binary Flag for whether the customer holds a credit card with the bank or not
-  - IsActiveMember: Binary Flag for whether the customer is an active member with the bank or not
+  - *IsActiveMember*: Binary Flag for whether the customer is an active member with the bank or not
-  - EstimatedSalary: Estimated salary of the customer in Dollars
+  - *EstimatedSalary*: Estimated salary of the customer in Dollars
 - **Target:**
-  - Exited: Binary flag 1 if the customer closed account with bank and 0 if the customer is retained
+  - *Exited*: Binary flag 1 if the customer closed account with bank and 0 if the customer is retained

 ### Data Wrangling, Feature Engineering and EDA:
 - The dataset had a total of 4 categorical features- *Geography, Gender, HasCrCard, IsActiveMember*; 6 numerical features- *CreditScore, Age, Tenure, Balance, NumOfProducts, EstimatedSalary.*